Homemade Jalapeno Poppers (Baked)

 - We love Potato Skins, too, and they go great with the poppers!

-Homemade jalapeno poppers are a party classic or make them whenever you’re craving that spicy, cheesy combo!
+Homemade baked jalapeno poppers are a party classic!
 They’re so delicious warm from the oven – they’ll be a hit when you make them!

 - Try my Grilled Pineapple Shrimp Bites flavored with BBQ seasoning and sauce, then grilled to perfection!